1.1.1

 Offer a compartment-orientated lateral neck dissection for people with structural nodal disease in the lateral neck.

-Consider a prophylactic ipsilateral central neck dissection when doing the compartment-orientated lateral neck dissection for people with structural nodal disease in the lateral neck.
+Consider a preventive ipsilateral central neck dissection when doing the compartment-orientated lateral neck dissection for people with structural nodal disease in the lateral neck.

 Offer a compartment-orientated central neck dissection for people with structural nodal disease in the central neck.

-Do not offer prophylactic central or lateral neck dissection (except in the circumstances in recommendation 1.3.7).
+Do not offer preventive central or lateral neck dissection (except in the circumstances in recommendation 1.3.7).

-Consider deferring surgery until after pregnancy, taking into account:
+Consider delaying surgery until after pregnancy, taking into account the:

-The obstetrician, surgeon and endocrinologist should discuss these factors and a joint decision should be reached in discussion with the pregnant woman.
+The obstetrician, surgeon and endocrinologist should discuss the factors in recommendation 1.3.9 and jointly decide with the person whether to delay surgery.

-When surgery cannot be delayed until after pregnancy, it should be done during the second trimester if possible.
+When surgery cannot be delayed until after pregnancy, do it during the second trimester, if possible.

 For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on surgery and active surveillance for primary tumours.